opf/openproject-scripts/README.md

 On work package creation or updates the script can either run asynchronously in the background, not intercepting the user's request.
 Or it can intercept the user's request to exexute right after a work package was created or updated.

-This plugin requires an Enterprise token as this is clearly an enterprise feature, if ever developed for production.
+This plugin requires an Enterprise token as this — if ever implemented for produciton — is clearly an enterprise feature, if ever developed for production.

 This is deliberately modeled on OpenProject's built-in Webhooks feature — same event catalog,